Let's connect

 • What is the difference between kinetic and thermodynamic solubility?

-Kinetic solubility is the apparent solubility measured shortly after mixing a compound (often a DMSO stock solution) with the test medium, before equilibrium is reached.
-At NUVISAN, we offer a high-throughput dual assay that simultaneously determines kinetic solubility and chromatographic logD, making it well suited for a large number of compounds in early drug discovery.
+Kinetic solubility is the apparent solubility measured shortly after a compound, often in a DMSO stock solution, is mixed with the test medium before equilibrium is reached.
+Nuvisan offers a high-throughput dual assay that measures kinetic solubility and chromatographic logD at the same time, making it well suited to large compound sets in early drug discovery.

-Thermodynamic solubility is the true equilibrium solubility measured after the compound has fully equilibrated starting with solid material; it is therefore more reproducible and generally more predictive for developability.
+Thermodynamic solubility is the equilibrium solubility measured after the compound has fully equilibrated from solid material.
+It is generally more reproducible and can be more predictive for developability.

-• What kind of media do you offer for your solubility assays?
+• What media do you offer for solubility assays?

-We are highly flexible regarding the media used for our solubility assays.
-We support classical aqueous buffers across a relevant pH range, as well as biorelevant media such as FaSSIF/FeSSIF and FaSSGF.
-In addition, we can test formulation and cosolvent systems commonly used for advanced PK/PD studies, such as PEGs, surfactants and other vehicle components.
-Media selection can be tailored to your compound properties and the specific in vitro–in vivo question.
+We offer a flexible range of media for solubility assays.
+This includes classical aqueous buffers across a relevant pH range, as well as biorelevant media such as FaSSIF, FeSSIF and FaSSGF.
+We can also test formulation and cosolvent systems commonly used in advanced PK/PD studies, including PEGs, surfactants and other vehicle components.
+Media selection can be tailored to compound properties and the specific in vitro–in vivo question.

-NUVISAN offers a range of stability assays, including hydrolytic stability across relevant pH values, stability in simulated gastric/intestinal fluids, thermal stability, and oxidative stability.
-We also provide thiol reactivity/stability testing to identify potential covalent or reactive groups or liabilities.
-The assay conditions (e.g. pH, temperature, timepoints and concentrations) can be adapted to suit your compound and project requirements.
+Nuvisan offers a range of stability assays, including hydrolytic stability across relevant pH values, stability in simulated gastric and intestinal fluids, thermal stability and oxidative stability.
+We also provide thiol reactivity and stability testing to identify potential covalent or reactive groups and other liabilities.
+Assay conditions, such as pH, temperature, time points and concentrations, can be adapted to suit the compound and project requirements.

 • What is your experience with modalities beyond small molecules?

-Our scientists have hands-on experience with modalities beyond traditional small molecules, such as macrocycles, PROTACs, ADCs and peptides.
-NUVISAN has continuously expanded its PhysChem capabilities to address the specific challenges of emerging modalities.
-To support beyond-Rule-of-5 programs, we have recently implemented EPSA measurements and can integrate them with complementary PhysChem data packages.
+Our scientists bring hands-on experience with modalities beyond traditional small molecules, including macrocycles, PROTACs, ADCs and peptides.
+Nuvisan has expanded its PhysChem capabilities to address the challenges associated with emerging modalities.
+To support beyond-rule-of-5 programs, we have implemented EPSA measurements and can integrate them into complementary PhysChem data packages.

 • What is EPSA and when is it useful in drug discovery?